rdawg-pidinst/schema/schema.rst

-Medadata Schema for the Persistent Identification of Scientific Measuring Instruments
+Metadata Schema for the Persistent Identification of Scientific Measuring Instruments
 =====================================================================================

 +------+-------------------------+------------+-----+------------------------+------------------------+